dyldonahue/dyldonahue/README.md

 Most of my current work is done as a **Firmware Project lead** in Northeastern Electric Racing: https://github.com/Northeastern-Electric-Racing/shepherd_bms

-That project mostly consists of low-level C++ to interact with hardware, along with some higher level C++ Control Software.
+That project mostly consists of low-level C++ to interact with hardware, along with some higher level C++ control software.
 <br />
 <br />